erweiz/Capi/README.md

 # Capi

-A console API for Windows!
+A console API for Windows 7!
 (Can't support Win10.)